‘LPBW’ Star Tori Roloff Praises Zach & Jackson In Sweet Instagram Post

 According to the caption, the purpose behind Jackson bringing Valentine’s gifts to his cousin is to “teach him how to love,” and it’s certainly an adorable way to do it.

-Jackson just recently suffered an accident at Disneyland, when he fell and partially dislocated his elbow after a fall.
-Fortunately the little boy seemed to bounce back quickly from the accident, and was already using his arm again by the time he was seen by a doctor at the emergency room, according to Good Housekeeping.
+Jackson just recently suffered an accident at Disneyland, when he fell and partially dislocated his elbow.
+Fortunately, the little boy seemed to bounce back quickly from the accident, and was already using his arm again by the time he was seen by a doctor at the emergency room, according to Good Housekeeping.